ItamarBiron/link-service/README.md

 # RESTful API Node Server:  Link - Service
-Link-service is a service that save all your favorits links and there metadata.
+Link-service is a service that saves all your favorites links and their metadata.

 ## Manual Installation